pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

 mobile applications for their SaaS products, providing a cost-effective way to deliver a native app-like experience to their users.

-So, if you are interested in enabling similar functionality for your NextJS/ReactJS application, allowing users to download your web application on their mobile devices like this:
+If you are interested in enabling similar functionality for your NextJS/ReactJS application, allowing users to download your web application on their mobile devices like this:

 <figure>